-If you want to move a conventional boiler from downstairs to upstairs, then this may not be possible with gravity assisted systems.
+If you want to move a conventional boiler from downstairs to upstairs, then this may not be possible with gravity-assisted systems.
 These systems require the water tank to be located above the boiler on a higher level.
 This can be solved by moving the water tank to the attic but this will add considerably to the cost.

 Average cost to move a combi boiler

 Combi boilers are the easiest systems to move, especially if you have no water tank.
 Whether it’s a few metres or to an entirely different room, combi boilers are the lowest cost option.
-You’ll still face costs for pipework, installing the flue and making good the space but overall these are the simplest option.
+You’ll still face costs for pipework, installing the flue and making good space, but overall these are the simplest option.

 On average, moving a combi boiler costs £500.